The exterior of this old home, turned into a business, looking older than dirt, catches my interest.

 I buy a few plants and donate them to the front desk at the Los Cedros hotel where I am staying.

-When I leave the shop, with my plants,, the ” Closed ” sign, in the front door, still hasn’t moved.
+When I leave the shop, with my plants,, the ” Closed ” sign, in the front door, still hasn’t been replaced.

-A business that won’t open its doors for a customer, even when the closed sign is in their window, isn’t much of a business.
+A business, it seems to me, that won’t open its doors for a customer, even when the closed sign is in their window, isn’t much of a business.